hmdcpc2021/tosca/ADT/README.md

 - Helm Chart
 - MiCADO Application Description Template

+.

-Extracting configuration details from these formats results in the generation of a **Microservice** **Description Template** in TOSCA.
-The following fields will be automatically filled, or left in a default state.
+    This will result in the generation of a TOSCA **Microservice** **Description Template**.

+The following fields will be automatically filled, or left in a default state:

 | description                                                    | key                            | value (type)                 |
 | ---------------------------------------------------------------| ------------------------------ |:----------------------------:|